-The U.S. Fire Administration develops reports on selected major fires throughout the country.
+The United States Fire Administration develops reports on selected major fires throughout the country.
 The fires usually involve multiple deaths or a large loss of property.
-But the primary criterion for deciding to do a report is whether it will result in significant "lessons learned."
-In some cases these lessons bring to light new knowledge about fire--the effect of building construction or contents, human behavior in fire, etc. In other cases, the lessons are not new but are serious enough to highlight once again, with yet another fire tragedy report.
-In some cases, special reports are developed to discuss events, drills, or new technologies which are of interest to the fire service.
+But the primary criterion for deciding to write a report is whether it will result in significant "lessons learned."
+In some cases these lessons bring to light new knowledge about fire -- the effect of building construction or contents, human behavior in fire, etc. In other cases, the lessons are not new, but are serious enough to highlight once again because of another fire tragedy.
+In some cases, special reports are developed to discuss events, drills, or new technologies or tactics that are of interest to the fire service.

-The reports are sent to fire magazines and are distributed at National and Regional fire meetings.
-The International Association of Fire Chiefs assists the USFA in disseminating the findings throughout the fire service.
-On a continuing basis the reports are available on request from the USFA; announcements of their availability are published widely in fire journals and newsletters.
+The reports are sent to fire magazines and are distributed at national and regional fire meetings.
+The reports are available on request from USFA.
+Announcements of their availability are published widely in fire journals and newsletters.